How Fanfiction Improves Literary Comprehension and Writing

 Even if one is writing an AU (short for Alternate Universe), where the canon, or source material, mythos is not necessary, the characters that appear in the work must be as 'in-character' as possible to be particularly good.
 This means that the writer must observe the various characters he or she will include in the story, taking note of the personalities of the characters, watching for catchphrases or other patterns in speech.
 They interpret what the character's motivations are and how he or she will react to certain situations.
 Even understanding the interactions and relationships between various characters is important.
 (For instance, villains can't suddenly become good friends with the hero without good reason!)

-This is generally what happens in original written works, called intertextuality (from the book How to Read Literature Like a Professor, by Foster).
+This is generally what happens in original written works, called intertextuality (explained in How to Read Literature Like a Professor).
 This means that the reader (or viewer or player) views the source material, takes it, twists it, and uses it to create their own work.
 The only difference is that, while original works do this by alluding to past works to create parallels between their character and another, the fanfiction will put the character in question in situations different from the source material, observing how the character grows.
-Lev Grossman wrote a wonderful quote about this intertextuality in TIME magazine in 2011: "Fanfiction is what literature may look like if it were reinvented from scratch after a nuclear apocalypse by a band of brilliant pop-culture junkies trapped in a sealed bunker.
+Lev Grossman wrote about this intertextuality in TIME magazine in 2011: "Fanfiction is what literature may look like if it were reinvented from scratch after a nuclear apocalypse by a band of brilliant pop-culture junkies trapped in a sealed bunker.
 They don't do it for money.
 That's not what it's about.
 The writers write it and put it up online just for satisfaction.
 They're fans, but they're not silent, couchbound consumers of media.
-The culture talks to them, and they talk back to the culture in its own language." (x)
+The culture talks to them, and they talk back to the culture in its own language."